TuanMinPay/shota.one/README.md

 4. Live preview : http://shota.one
 5. More function is comming soon , use and review for us.
 ____________________________________
-#Config
+# Config
-1. Change counter number from : incl/config.db ( change to zero ) only once time when you setup the code.
+1. Open : incl/config.db , change the number to "0";
-2. Change "$C_CONFIG_KEY" in "incl/database.db" and "yFedzS_db" to another folder to protected database
+2. Change "$C_CONFIG_KEY" , "yFedzS_db" , and domain "shota.one" in "incl/database.db" and to another folder to protected database
-3. define ("domain","shota.one"); // Change it
 3. That it simple to short your url.
+# Change Log
+1. Update Custom URL and fixed some bug (2017.10.7) GMT+7